 - SEXUAL HARRASSMENT CLAIM; OTHER VIOLATION OF POLICY

-- If there is a claim or complaint of sexual harassment, the matter will be referred to the Office of Equality and Diversity, and an investigation may be conducted.
+- If there is a claim or complaint of sexual harassment, the matter will be referred to the Office for Institutional Equity and Inclusive Culture, and an investigation may be conducted.
 If the facts establish that a power differential existed within the relationship (e.g., Professional Staff Member/subordinate), mutual consent may not be an adequate or acceptable defense.
 If there is a disagreement as to whether the behavior at issue was affirmatively consensual between the involved individuals, the burden will be on the individual against whom the claim or complaint is made to prove mutual consent.

 - For any relationships that are prohibited by this policy, regardless of mutual consent or supervisory relationship, any violation of the policy, including a sexual harassment claim or complaint, will result in discipline up to and including termination and loss of tenure, if applicable.